lopqto/lopqto.github.io/_posts/2020-03-02-crackmesforlazies.md

 ``` python
 argv1 = claripy.BVS('argv1', 0xF * 8)
 ```
-Angr has 4 initial states:
+angr has 4 initial states:
 * `blank_state()` constructs a "blank slate" blank state, with most of its data left uninitialized.
 When accessing uninitialized data, an unconstrained symbolic value will be returned.
 * `entry_state()` constructs a state ready to execute at the main binary's entry point.